-“Environmental Scanning" is a business term used to help leaders survey the landscape of competitors, customers and new innovations for products and services.
-In the same way, faith-driven CEOs should be looking for opportunities to make a difference in the lives they lead and in those who come into contact with the company.
-The CEO who is prepared to lead in the future is one who prepares today.
+“Environmental scanning” is a business term used to help leaders survey the landscape of competitors, customers, and new product and service innovations.
+The CEO prepared to lead in the future is one who prepares today.

 Introduction to environmental scanning

 One of the most essential roles a CEO will fulfill to help a company stay current is to scan the horizon, pay attention to changes and build a strategy to meet the marketplace’s new demands.

 Environmental scanning lets leaders move out of day-to-day operations and take a macro view of the organization.
 It shifts the organization from reactive mode to proactive mode so it can anticipate and meet market changes and new customer expectations.

 Did you know?
 When CEOs are adaptable, they can pivot as the market changes.
 Another benefit of being adaptable is bouncing back quickly from adversity.